pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/understanding-stacks/index.md

 layout: topic
 date: 2021-09-20T08:33:14-05:00
 draft: false
-description: Learn a bit more about stacks.
+description: Learn a bit more about stacks as part of using Pulumi.
-meta_desc: Learn a bit more about stacks.
+meta_desc: Learn a bit more about stacks as part of using Pulumi.
 index: 1
 estimated_time: 10
 meta_image: meta.png